-The Diversity Policy is available on the Company's website
+The Diversity Policy is available on the Company's website.

-In accordance with this policy and ASX Corporate Governance Principles, the Board will establish objectives in relation to gender diversity, if considered required.
-The position at 30 June 2012 is detailed as follows:
+In accordance with this policy and ASX Corporate Governance Principles, the Board has established objectives in relation to gender diversity.
+The position at 30 June 2013 is detailed as follows:

-Actual
+Ac tual

-Men Women
+Item Men Women

-Number of total employees 107 408
+Number of total employees 134 522

-Percentage of total employees 21% 79%
+Percentage of total employees 20% 80%

-Number of employees in senior executive positions 8 7
+Number of employees in senior executive positions 13 9

-Percentage of employees in senior executive positions 53% 47%
+Percentage of employees in senior executive positions 59% 41%

+Number of employees on the Board 4 1

+Percentage of employees on the Board 80% 20%